-- ENGL U218 Introduction to Drama: An introductory course in reading and reviewing plays - ENGL U225 Introduction to Poetry: An introductory course in the analysis of poetry - ENGL U230 Images of Women in Literature:
+ENGL U218.
+Introduction to Drama: An introductory course in reading and reviewing plays

+ENGL U225.
+Introduction to Poetry: An introductory course in the analysis of poetry

-An introductory course of archetypes and stereotypes of women in literature - LOGC U105 Basic Introduction to Logic: Introduction to the structure of argument, including symbolization, proof, formal - PHIL U131 Introduction to Ethics: Critical examination of normative theories of obligation and value using a variety of moral problems as units of analysis fallacies, deduction and induction
+ENGL U230.
+Images of Women in Literature: An introductory course of archetypes and stereotypes of women in literature

+LOGC U105.
+Basic Introduction to Logic: Introduction to the structure of argument, including symbolization, proof, formal fallacies, deduction and induction

+PHIL U131.
+Introduction to Ethics: Critical examination of normative theories of obligation and value using a variety of moral problems as units of analysis

-- CRJU U215 Issues and Ideas: State and Local Politics Introductory examination of systems and issues relating to city, county, and state government - SOCY U102 Social Aspects of Marriage and Family: Introduction to the functions, processes, and problems of families
+CRJU U215.
+Issues and Ideas: State and Local Politics: Introductory examination of systems and issues relating to city, county, and state government

+SOCY U102.
+Social Aspects of Marriage and Family: Introduction to the functions, processes, and problems of families

-- SOCY U205 Introduction to Contemporary Social Issues: Introduction to selected current social issues and problems
+SOCY U205.
+Introduction to Contemporary Social Issues: Introduction to selected current social issues and problems

-- SOCY U206 Introduction to Social Psychology: Fundamental question about human behavior emphasizing the relationship between the individual and the group
+SOCY U206.
+Introduction to Social Psychology: Fundamental question about human behavior emphasizing the relationship between the individual and the group

-- CRJU U210 Introduction to Juvenile Delinquency:

-Introduction to fundamental questions

-regarding the development of deviant

-behavior as it applies to adolescents and

-their treatment within the criminal justice

-system (same as SOCY U210)
+CRJU U210.
+Introduction to Juvenile Delinquency: Introduction to fundamental questions regarding the development of deviant behavior as it applies to adolescents and their treatment within the criminal justice system (same as SOCY U210)

-- SOCY U235 Introduction to Death and Dying: Introduction to the social aspects of death and dying, including rites and rituals of different societies
+SOCY U235.
+Introduction to Death and Dying: Introduction to the social aspects of death and dying, including rites and rituals of different societies

-- PHIL U121 Moral Problems in the Modern World:

-Discussion of contemporary moral

-problems and related theoretical issues,

-focusing on such issues as sexual morality,

-punishment, abortion, racism, sexism,

-warfare and civil disobedience
+PHIL U121.
+Moral Problems in the Modern World: Discussion of contemporary moral problems and related theoretical issues, focusing on such ssues as sexual morality, punishment, abortion, racism, sexism, warfare and civil disobedience

-Graduate Programs